Secluded beaches of Phuket

 One of the most photogenic beaches in Phuket, Nui Beach is tucked between Nai Harn and Kata Noi in a cozy bay with crystal-clear water and soft white sand.
 Only those who know where to look for seclusion make their way here.

-Nui Beach is more than just a beach — it’s a whole oasis of comfort.
-Entry is paid, as is the transfer from the main road, but in return you get cleanliness, service, and privacy.
-Alternatively, you can arrive by sea on a rented boat and start your day at one of the island’s most stylish spots.
+Nui Beach is not just a beach, but a true oasis of comfort.
+Entrance is paid, as is the transfer from the main road, but in return you get cleanliness, good service, and privacy.
+An alternative option is to arrive by sea on a rented boat and start your day in one of the island’s most stylish spots.